waimea-Jadavidson/200DTD-Assesment-2024-/Design.md

 This implication is important because I will be storing members key information like name, phone, email etc etc.

-I will need to consider how I design and layout the website to provide the most secure way to storing and holding the information so only the authorized people can access this information as well as endeavour to only hold the needed information and nothing else.
+To make sure I achieve this, I will need consider data base layout and the permissions that the each end user have to provide the most secure way to storing and holding the information so only the authorized people can access this information as well as endeavour to only hold the needed information and nothing else.

 ### Legal